Forerunner (DC Comics)

-Forerunner is a fictional character published by DC Comics.
-She first appeared in Countdown #46 (August 2007), and was created by Jimmy Palmiotti, Justin Gray and Jesus Saiz.
+Forerunner (Viva Aziv) is a fictional character published by DC Comics.
+She first appeared in Countdown #46 (August 2007), and was created by Paul Dini, Jimmy Palmiotti, Justin Gray and Jesus Saiz.

 Fictional character biography

-Viza Aziv's origin story, as well as the history of her race, is depicted in Countdown to Adventure #1.
-The Forerunners' planet is the Earth of an alternate universe, ravaged by years of destructive war.
+The Forerunners originate from the Earth of an alternate universe, ravaged by years of destructive war.
 The other "Nine Houses" (planets and dwarf planets) of the Solar System declared the planet a War World in which they would battle for occupancy.
 Survivors of the wars - the strongest and fittest - remained on the planet and interbred, unknowingly guided to do so by the Monitors.
 The process produced the Forerunners, a species possessing traits of the beings from other planets such as Green Martians and Saturnians.
-When the Nine Houses decided that the Forerunners were a threat that had to be eliminated, the Monitors intervened and formed a pact with the Nine Houses: the Monitors would keep the Forerunners from moving against the Nine Houses.
-For their own purposes, the Monitors would appoint one Forerunner as their Instrument of Righteous Death whom they also called Harbinger.
+When the Nine Houses decided that the Forerunners were a threat that had to be eliminated, the Monitors intervened and formed a pact with the Nine Houses to keep the Forerunners from moving against the Nine Houses.
+For their own purposes, the Monitors appointed one Forerunner as their Instrument of Righteous Death, whom they also called Harbinger.

-Viza is a member of a genetically engineered race of warriors tasked with serving the Monitors, and was assigned by a Monitor to kill anomalous beings inhabiting the Multiverse.
-In her first appearance, she battled Jason Todd and Donna Troy during their investigation of the death of Duela Dent.
-After failing to eliminate the two, she was denounced by one of the Monitors and suffered a crisis of confidence.
-Vowing to stay on Earth until she regained the trust of the Monitors, Forerunner was later contacted by Captain Atom (now called Monarch) who recruited her to aid him in his plans.
-He accused the Monitors of deploying a Harbinger, Dark Angel, to wipe out the Forerunner race.
-Monarch granted Forerunner an entire Bleed-based armada with which to wage war against the Monitors.
+Viza Aziv is a member of a genetically engineered race of warriors tasked with serving the Monitors, and was assigned to kill anomalous beings inhabiting the multiverse.
+In her first appearance, she battles Jason Todd and Donna Troy as they are investigating the death of Duela Dent.
+After failing to eliminate the two, Viza is denounced by one of the Monitors and suffers a crisis of confidence.
+Vowing to stay on Earth until she regains the trust of the Monitors, Forerunner is recruited by Captain Atom (now called Monarch), who gives her an armada to wage war against the Monitors.